A luxury weekend destination with a rich heritage in a beautiful location of Jhargram.

-Mughalmari: 100 km away from Jhargram, the archaeological remains of Mughalmari represent the most extensive evidence of early medieval culture in this region, and the existence of monasteries in this place was described by famous Chinese pilgrim Hiuen Tsang who visited Bengal in the seventh century.
+Mughalmari: 100 km away from Jhargram, is the archaeological remains of Mughalmari.
+The place has the most extensive evidence of early medieval culture in this region.
+Mughalmari also bears evidence of Chinese pilgrim Hiuen Tsang who visited Bengal in the seventh century.

-Topovan: Ashrama of the mythical Rishi Valmiki, writer of the epic Ramayana.
+Topovan: Visit this ashrama of the mythical Rishi Valmiki, writer of the epic Ramayana.
 This is the place where he got enlightened from dacoit hood.

 Rameshwar Temple: A temple near Gopiballavpur, whose mythological origin claims that Lord Ramachandra of Ayodhya came and established the Siva linga here.

 Best Time to Visit:

 The best time to visit the place is October to end of February as the temperature stays low and the nature can be enjoyed to the fullest.
 To see the rivers in their full glory, as well as the green forests, the rainy season is great, but heavy monsoon should be avoided.

 How to Reach: